Aditi31kapil/snackflix/README.md

 ## 🏆 Accomplishments

-- Built a complete AI movie generator in under X days *(fill in based on your timeline)*
+- Built a complete AI movie generator in under 6 hours using BOLT.new
 - Seamless integration of Gemini text + image APIs
 - Designed a fun, expressive, and functional UI